openstack/swift/doc/source/overview_ring.rst

 overall request handling time.
 In all, once it was decided the servers wouldn't be maintaining the rings themselves anyway and only doing hash lookups, MD5 was chosen for its general availability, good distribution, and adequate speed.

+The placement algorithm has seen a number of behavioral changes for unbalanceable rings.
+The ring builder wants to keep replicas as far apart as possible while still respecting device weights.
+In most cases, the ring builder can achieve both, but sometimes they conflict.
+At first, the behavior was to keep the replicas far apart and ignore device weight, but that made it impossible to gradually go from one region to two, or from two to three.
+Then it was changed to favor device weight over dispersion, but that wasn't so good for rings that were close to balanceable, like 3 machines with 60TB, 60TB, and 57TB of disk space; operators were expecting one replica per machine, but didn't always get it.
+After that, overload was added to the ring builder so that operators could choose a balance between dispersion and device weights.